Candlesticker

 2. The pattern, then, is confirmed and a SELL or SHORT signal is issued.

-3. Prices either close once above the stop loss level, or test highs above the stop loss level in two consecutive days.
+3. Prices either close above the stop-loss level once or test highs above the stop-loss level for two consecutive days.

 Pattern Requirements and Flexibility

-All bearish candlesticks are accompanied by a specific stop loss level, which becomes active when the pattern is confirmed.
-A bearish confirmation consequently may lead to a bearish signal such as a SELL or SHORT signal.
-Following the bearish signal, if prices go up instead of going down, and close or make two consecutive daily highs above the stop loss level, while no bullish pattern is detected, then the stop loss is triggered.
-Once triggered, the stop loss level of the recently confirmed bearish pattern starts acting as the confirmation level of a bullish pattern itself.
+All bearish candlesticks are accompanied by a specific stop-loss level, which becomes active when the pattern is confirmed.
+A bearish confirmation may consequently lead to a bearish signal such as a SELL or SHORT signal.
+Following the bearish signal, if prices rise instead of falling and either close or make two consecutive daily highs above the stop-loss level, while no bullish pattern is detected, then the stop-loss is triggered.
+Once triggered, the stop-loss level of the recently confirmed bearish pattern acts as the confirmation level of a bullish pattern.
 The system then seeks a bullish confirmation to issue a BUY signal.
-Prices must cross above the stop loss level for the bullish confirmation of the triggered stop loss.
+Prices must cross above the stop-loss level for the bullish confirmation of the triggered stop-loss.

 Trader’s Behavior

-In the chaotic environment of the stock market, it is hard to claim that all bearish bets will be successful.
-Most bearish bets based on confirmed candlestick patterns will be profitable though.
-However, some candlestick patterns may lead to false trades, some of which are bear traps.
-This is exactly where the stop loss comes into the picture.
-It serves as a safety valve for the bears cutting the potentially devastating losses to a minimum level.
-According to the statistics, the trades based on the Bullish stop loss confirmations are as successful as the other candlestick pattern based signals.
-If confirmed, they should never be avoided.
+In the unpredictable environment of the stock market, it is difficult to assert that all bearish bets will be successful.
+However, most bearish bets based on confirmed candlestick patterns tend to be profitable.
+Some candlestick patterns may result in false trades, known as bear traps.
+This is where the stop-loss comes into play, acting as a safety mechanism to minimize potentially devastating losses for bearish traders.
+According to statistics, trades based on Bullish stop-loss confirmations are as successful as other candlestick pattern-based signals.
+If confirmed, they should never be ignored.

 The confirmation level is defined as the stop loss level of the recently confirmed bearish candlestick pattern.
 Prices should cross above this level for confirmation of the Bullish stop loss.